Sexion d'Assaut: The first projects (2005–2008)

 The group's meeting with Dawala, founder of the Wati B label, takes place shortly after in Châtelet-Les Halles, organized by H Magnum.
 It was in 2006 that the first project of a member of the collective came out.
 This is Black M with its title Le Pacte, a maxi produced in tacit complicity with a close friend, Bakry.
 This maxi contains eight tracks, the introduction of which, Le Coup finale, features Barack Adama, Gims and Anraye.
 If the collaborations with Dry are numerous, Demon One is quite distant from the group, with only one participation in the song Interdit en radio, in trio with Dry and Barack Adama, on the compilation Interdit en radio Vol.2.
 On 13 May 2006, the first mixtape of the internal group 3e Prototype, La Terre du milieu, was released under the Wati B label.
 Doomams participates in the track Freestyle - the same for Black M, which appears twice.
 R-Mak provides an interlude.
 Note also an appearance of Anraye.

 Balistik, the “phantom” member of the collective, appears once on the title "Ça va ça vient".
 The song On t'a humilié contributes to the controversy surrounding the group concerning homophobia in September 2010.
 L.I.O., who went to study in the United States, did not return to the group until 2010 under the name L.I.O.
 Petrodollars.
-On 7 December 2006, it was the turn of Gims to go solo, with an Ep entitled Pour ceux qui dorment les yeux ouverts, in which Koma from the Scred Connexion participate, on the song of the same name, as well as a collaboration with the full group on the track Permanent "Tsunami permanent".
+On 7 December 2006, it was the turn of Gims to go solo, with an Ep entitled Ceux qui dorment les yeux ouverts, in which Koma from the Scred Connexion participate, on the song of the same name, as well as a collaboration with the full group on the track Permanent "Tsunami permanent".
 In June 2007, the group released their first music video, "Histoire pire que vraie", followed a few months later by "Anti-tecktonik".